MV10/mv10.github.io/_posts/2018-02-01-reusable-dependency-injection-azure-function.md

 Fortunately, after thinking about it for awhile, I've concluded that service registration within each Function class is a good fit for the Function application model.

 As mentioned in the previous section, when a web application uses my utility library, there is a good chance most of the library will be used at some point.
 It is reasonable to just register everything in one shot.
-The web application runtime model is relatively loose about memory usage and in comparison to the default five-minute maximum Function lifecycle, a web application hangs around for a very long time.
+The web application runtime model is relatively loose about memory usage and in comparison to the default five-minute maximum Function lifecycle, a web application can remain active in memory for many hours.

 On the other hand, Functions are meant to be very self-contained and very memory- and processing-efficient.
 These concerns should be reflected in the dependencies the Functions require and how related services are registered.
-Therefore, it makes sense to me that service registration should also be relatively localized to the Function itself.
-Yes, it is still important for the library to provide helpers so that the Function isn't too tightly tied to internal library dependency requirements, but registrations should be kept as streamlined as possible.
+Therefore, it makes sense to me that service registration should also be localized to the Function's class.
+Yes, it is still important for the library to provide helpers so that the Function isn't too tightly tied to internal library requirements, but registrations should be kept as streamlined as possible.

 ## Multiple Composition Roots

-There is one unusual side-effect of this trigger-based injection configuration: the application effectively has multiple [composition roots](http://blog.ploeh.dk/2011/07/28/CompositionRoot/).
+There is one unusual side-effect of registering services via Function trigger: the application effectively has multiple [composition roots](http://blog.ploeh.dk/2011/07/28/CompositionRoot/).
 Normally, an application registers services once at startup.
 But the nano-service orientation of a Function application means that each invocation of the application potentially has different, very tightly-constrained requirements.
 As a result, a Function app which provides several logically-related services may have very different runtime requirements.

 The implementation of service registration as separate `Lazy<>` instances means each registration Function acts as a completely unique composition root.
-In fact, a single Function can reference more than one registration trigger Function (or if you prefer, more than one composition root), even providing references to the same interface but registered with different lifetimes from other injected references on the same Function.
+In fact, an individual Function can even reference multiple registration trigger Functions (ie. more than one composition root), even providing references to the same interface but registered with different lifetimes from other injected references on the same Function.
 It's hard to imagine a use for this last bit, but the flexibility is certainly interesting.

 ## Conclusion

 Thanks to the efforts of BorisWilhelms and yuka1984, we have an easy-to-use, highly flexible, reusable dependency injection library for Azure Function apps.
-In my opinion, they've handed Function DI to Microsoft on a platter.
-Here's hoping we see official support soon.
+In my opinion, they've handed Azure Function DI to Microsoft on a platter.
+Hopefully my contributions will prove helpful, and here's hoping we see official DI support soon.